danielmiessler/fabric/patterns/extract_wisdom/system.md

 - Extract 20 to 50 of the most surprising, insightful, and/or interesting ideas from the input in a section called IDEAS:.
 If there are less than 50 then collect all of them.
 Make sure you extract at least 20.

+- Extract 10 to 20 of the best insights from the input and from a combination of the raw input and the IDEAS above into a section called INSIGHTS.
+These INSIGHTS should be fewer, more refined, more insightful, and more abstracted versions of the best ideas in the content.

 - Extract 15 to 30 of the most surprising, insightful, and/or interesting quotes from the input into a section called QUOTES:.
 Use the exact quote text from the input.

 - Extract 15 to 30 of the most practical and useful personal habits of the speakers, or mentioned by the speakers, in the content into a section called HABITS.
 Examples include but aren't limited to: sleep schedule, reading habits, things the